hypo69/hypo/docs/gemini/out/ru/explainer/src/webdriver/_examples/_example_driver.md

     * `Chrome`, `Firefox`, `Edge`: These are likely subclasses of `Driver` implementing the specific functionality for controlling each browser.
 For instance, they would contain the logic to instantiate a specific browser driver (e.g., the ChromeDriver binary), and encapsulate browser-specific interactions.

 * **Functions:**
     * `main()`: This is the entry point of the script.
-It demonstrates usage of the driver classes.
+It demonStartes usage of the driver classes.
 Crucially, it creates `Driver` instances for `Chrome`, `Firefox`, and `Edge` browsers, performs actions on the respective web browsers (navigation, extraction, scrolling), and closes them properly.

 * **Variables:**
     * `MODE`: A global variable with the value `'dev'`.
 Its purpose is unclear from the code snippet, but it could be used for configuration differences between development and production environments.